My Journey

 • Guinness World Book Record Holder

-• Collector/Researcher: Titanic, Medieval Torture & Holocaust Artifacts.
+• Collector/Researcher: Titanic, Medieval Torture, WTC & Holocaust Artifacts.